apigear-io/apigear-docs/docs/sdks/python-sdk.md

 The Python module allows to be extended and implemented based on the API core and inside the scaffolding files.

-Following blueprint feature switches are supported:
+Following template feature switches are supported:

 - API - Only creates the interface files for you
 - Scaffold - Creates a full project with reference implementation and build system support.